 Timelines and deliverables

-Once you’ve laid out your needs, your implementation specialist will review timelines and deliverables for the migration to ensure that onboarding is completed efficiently.
+Once you’ve outlined your needs, your implementation specialist will review timelines and deliverables for the migration to ensure that onboarding is completed efficiently.

 We’ll provide target dates for how long implementation should take, but you can let us know if there’s a deadline you’re working towards and we’ll do our best to hit it.
 This should give you a good idea of when you’ll begin using Bridgit Bench day-to-day.